Ann Arbor, MI to Columbus, GA Movers (NEW 2026 Costs)

 - Columbus is considered to be less safe than Ann Arbor with a score of 27.82 vs Ann Arbor's 79.18.

-- Air quality in Columbus is good, and in Ann Arbor it's moderate.
+- Air quality in Columbus is Good, and in Ann Arbor it's Moderate.

 - HOA rules: It's a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: Moving companies in Georgia are regulated by the the Georgia Department of Public Safety (GDPS).
 Regulations include insurance requirements and the handling of consumer complaints.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in Georgia, visit the state's public utilities commission.
+- State regulator: You can verify a Georgia moving company's license by visiting the state's public utilities commission.

 - Moving Permits: While Georgia doesn't mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
 However, it provides minimal coverage, with the mover's responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.

 Where to live in Columbus